john29917958/john29917958.github.io/source/_posts/2020-Review.md

 This is the freestyle record when I just entered [TSMC](https://www.tsmc.com/english/default.htm) (2017/10/08):
 {% youtube VqpeZmIPDcI %}

 And here is another freestyle record at 2020/01/02.
-After two and half year, the groove is more fluent (be wafer my friend XD) and more creative.
+After two and half years, the groove is more fluent (be wafer my friend XD) and more creative.
 Thank to my favorite dancer Henry Link, I learned a lot from him.
 Not just the skills, but the core concept to dance.
 Music changed, dance changed.
 No bad step or move, Locking and Popping somehow invented because of a mistake.
 Hip - Hop is not just a dance style or MC, DJ or graffiti, it represents a culture.
 How Bronx New York evolves, is all Hip - Hop.
 Also learned much from Mr. Wiggles, respect!
 {% youtube PWomaFtf6Sw %}

 And my next step is......
 Popping!